jellyfin-archive/jellyfin-docs/general/server/plugins/tvheadend.md

         * Password: *The password for the user created previously* (for example: Jellyfin_password)
         * Press Save

+> [!NOTE]
-**Note:** The parameters Change parameters, Streaming and Video recoder must be marked as shown.
+> The parameters Change parameters, Streaming and Video recoder must be marked as shown.
 Otherwise, Jellyfin can connect to TVHeadend but problems may arise when reproducing the content.

 2. Adjust the Jellyfin TVHeadend plugin to establish the connection.
     * Go to Dashboard > Plugins > TVHeadend > Settings